SH047/NIRAI_3d_STORE/content/pages/index.md

   - type: GenericSection
     title:
       type: TitleBlock
-      text: Generic section with a video
+      text: Where It All Began
       color: text-dark
       styles:
         self: